-For the year ended December 31, 2021, net cash used in operating activities was \$12,719,000, compared to net cash used in operating activities of \$9,830,000 for the year ended December 31, 2020.
-The increase in cash used in operating activities in 2021 as compared to 2020 was attributable to the reduction of revenue flow from our influenza A/B Collaboration Agreement with Merck by \$2,014,000 and to the increase of operating costs related to applications and preparation for COVID-19 and Influenza-A clinical trials.
+For the year ended December 31, 2022, net cash used in operating activities was \$21,435,000, compared to net cash used in operating activities of \$12,719,000 for the year ended December 31, 2021.
+The increase in cash used in operating activities in 2022 as compared to 2021 was attributable to the increase of operating costs related to our COVID-19 and influenza-A clinical trials.

-For the year ended December 31, 2021, net cash used in investing activities netted to \$52,000, which consisted of capital expenditures for lab equipment, software, and networking for our Lab located in Bothell, Washington.
-For the year ended December 31, 2020, our net cash used in investing activities consisted of \$240,000.
+For the year ended December 31, 2022, net cash used in investing activities netted to \$74,000, which consisted of capital expenditures for lab equipment, software, and networking for our Lab located in Bothell, Washington.
+For the year ended December 31, 2021, our net cash used in investing activities consisted of \$52,000.

-For the year ended December 31, 2021, net cash provided by financing activities was \$38,466,000, compared to net cash provided by financing activities of \$35,662,000 for the year ended December 31, 2020.
-Net cash generated by financing activities in 2021 and 2020 was the result of issuance common stock, net of finance lease payments.
+For the year ended December 31, 2022, net cash used by financing activities was \$27,000, compared to net cash provided by financing activities of \$38,466,000 for the year ended December 31, 2021.
+Net cash used by financing activities in 2022 was result of finance lease payments, and 2021 net cash generated was the result of issuance common stock, net of finance lease payments.

-The Company had approximately \$55 million cash on hand on March 23, 2022.
-We expect that this cash balance will be sufficient to support the Company's working capital needs through 2023.
+The Company had approximately \$35 million cash on hand on March 21, 2023.
+We expect that this cash balance will be sufficient to support the Company's working capital needs for the 12 months following the filing of this Report.

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is capital-intensive.
 As a rule, research and development expenses increase substantially as a company advances a product candidate toward clinical programs.
-Historically, we financed our operations with the proceeds from public and private equity and debt offerings, including additional investments by certain existing stockholders, and entered into strategic partnerships and collaborations for the research, development and commercialization of product candidates.
-We currently have one hepatitis C product candidate that has completed a Phase 2a clinical trial and have secured funding of the research and development of influenza A/B product candidates under our Collaboration Agreement with Merck.
+Historically, we have financed our operations with the proceeds from public and private equity and debt offerings, including additional investments by certain existing stockholders, and entered into strategic partnerships and collaborations for the research, development and commercialization of product candidates.
+We have one hepatitis C product candidate that has completed a Phase 2a clinical trial and one influenza A product candidate that has completed a Phase 1 trial and is expected to proceed to Phase 2a in 2023, as well as other influenza A/B product candidates under our Collaboration Agreement with Merck.
 Additionally, we expect that in the long term in case of successful development and commercialization of one or more influenza A/B antiviral agents under the Collaboration Agreement we will be eligible to receive certain milestone payments up to a total of \$156 million, including payments associated with the successful product development and attainment of certain U.S. and EU regulatory approvals for the developed products and sales volume and royalties on net sales of the products.
 See "Item 1 - Business - Collaborations - Merck Collaboration."
 However, in order to conduct research and development of our other product candidates, including our potential COVID-19 therapy, we may need to raise additional capital to support our operations or form partnerships, in addition to our existing collaborative alliances.
 Such funding or partnerships may not be available to us on acceptable terms, or at all.